 I love Cloudy Sky as a cabinet color – the cabinets in the laundry room below are painted with Benjamin Moore Cloudy Sky.

-I love Benjamin Moore’s paint color descriptions, and this one for Winter Lake is very fitting:
+Benjamin Moore’s paint color descriptions are usually perfect, and this one for Winter Lake is fitting with no fluff.

 In the images below, the walls are painted with Winter Lake by Benjamin Moore.